 To return a null value from a numeric expression, use the name "NULL" (upper case).
 To return a null value from a non-numeric expression (e.g. a String column) use the name "null" (lower case).

 Null values are often used in conjunction with the conditional operator, "? :"; the expression returns the value tval if the boolean expression test evaluates true, or fval if test evaluates false.
-So for instance the following expression:

 '''

 test ? tval : fval

 '''